-(d) the assessed value by classification of the land and the improvements as it appears in the assessment roll, exclusive of exemptions, if any;

-(e) the amount of taxes levied on the property in the current taxation year under this Law; and

-(f) the amount of any unpaid taxes from previous taxation years.

-(3) The tax administrator may use the certified assessment roll as the tax roll by adding the following information to the assessment roll:

-(a) the amount of taxes levied on the property in the current taxation year under this Law; and

-(b) the amount of any unpaid taxes from previous taxation years.
+- (c) the name and address of every person entered on the assessment roll with respect to the property; - (d) the assessed value by classification of the land and the improvements as it appears in the assessment roll, exclusive of exemptions, if any; - (e) the amount of taxes levied on the property in the current taxation year under this Law; and - (f) the amount of any unpaid taxes from previous taxation years. - (3) The tax administrator may use the certified assessment roll as the tax roll by adding the following information to the assessment roll: - (a) the amount of taxes levied on the property in the current taxation year under this Law; and - (b) the amount of any unpaid taxes from previous taxation years.

-Annual Tax Notices
+14. Annual Tax Notices

-15.(1) On or before June 1 in each taxation year, the tax administrator must mail a Tax Notice to to the address of the person as shown on the tax roll.
+- (1) On or before June 1, 2015, in each taxation year, the tax administrator must mail a Tax Notice to - (a) each holder of taxable property under this Law, and - (b) each person whose name appears on the tax roll in respect of the property, to the address of the person as shown on the tax roll.